sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 Both datasets were carefully curated using targeted queries with the inclusion of specific keywords, and were analyzed to ensure quality and relevant for capturing economic narratives.

-**Pre-Pandemic Twitter Dataset:** Utilizing Twitter API (TODO: cite), we collected 2.4 million tweets from Twitter's early days (January 2007) to COVID-19 pandemic (December 2020).
+**Pre-Pandemic Twitter Dataset:** Utilizing Twitter API (<d-cite key="Twitter-API"></d-cite>), we collected 2.4 million tweets from Twitter's early days (January 2007) to COVID-19 pandemic (December 2020).
 To prioritize viral tweets, we retrieved the daily top 200 tweets based on follower count,  then we randomly sampled 100 to mitigate potential bias towards highly active accounts typically associated with news outlets.
 This process yeilded a dataset contributed by about 250,000 users per collected topic, each boasting an average follower count of 100 million, including global leaders, news outlets and other influencers.

-**Post-2021 Twitter Dataset:** We wanted to test the predictive power of our employed LLM (Chat Completion API with GPT-3.5 TODO:cite) on a timeframe beyond the LLM's data cutoff date (September 2021).
+**Post-2021 Twitter Dataset:** We wanted to test the predictive power of our employed LLM (OpenAI's Chat Completion API with GPT-3.5 <d-cite key="ChatGPT-3.5"></d-cite>e) on a timeframe beyond the LLM's data cutoff date (September 2021).
 Therefore, we collected a second dataset ranging from September 2021 until July 2023.
 This assures the LLM relies solely on provided tweets and pre-existing knowledge, unaware of "future" knowledge.
 Here we collected the tweets monthly, using Twitter Advanced Search, restricting to users with at least 1,000 followers.
 Overall we curated 2,881 tweets <d-footnote>As this data collection method is more restricted than the previous, the resulting dataset is relatively smaller.</d-footnote> contributed by 1,255 users including politicians, CEOs, activists, and academics.

 An example tweet can be: